Wellington Tangiwai Scholarship – (School Leaver Scholarships for Excellence)

 *Formerly known as the Victoria Tangiwai Scholarship.

-Scholarships will be awarded competitively on the basis of academic excellence with leadership and commitment to community taken into secondary consideration.
+Scholarships will be awarded competitively on the basis of academic excellence.
 Applicants must be in Year 13 or have completed Year 13 in the year prior and be taking a gap year to be eligible to apply for this scholarship.

-- Applicants must be New Zealand Citizens, Permanent Residents or International fee-paying students who have completed or will have completed at least two full years (ie. their Year 12 and Year 13) at a New Zealand Secondary School at the time of VUW enrolment.
+- Applicants must be New Zealand Citizens, Permanent Residents, Resident visa status holders or International fee-paying students who have completed or will have completed at least two full years (ie. their Year 12 and Year 13) at a New Zealand Secondary School at the time of VUW enrolment.

 - Applicants must have a minimum of 50 Excellence credits from Year 12 (or an equivalent level of achievement in an alternate qualification).